 If you’re reading this, you’re already using Kinja, Gawker Media’s discussion platform.
 And if you click or tap “Reply” at the bottom of this post, you’ll have the opportunity to create a Burner account, which enables a user to comment and post on Kinja without being associated with a third party such as Google, Facebook, or Twitter.

-Burner accounts are designed to supply sufficient anonymity to a person seeking to leak sensitive information to the public.
-Gawker Media immediately deletes logs of IP addresses that visit websites in its network, which in theory would prevent law enforcement officials from subpoenaing Gawker for those addresses—after all, we wouldn’t have them.
+Burner accounts are designed to supply sufficient protections to a person seeking to publish information anonymously.
+Gawker Media immediately deletes logs of IP addresses that visit websites in its network, which in theory would prevent anyone from demanding those addresses from us to try to find out the identity of a commenter—after all, we wouldn’t have them.
 Gawker Media websites are, however, connected to third-party servers operated by several companies that provide Gawker with banner advertisements and traffic analytics.
-Meaning, it’s still a good idea to use Tor, especially if you’re trying to provide us with information that could, later on, result in legal action.
+Meaning, it’s still a good idea to use Tor if anonymity is important to you.

 Another way of contacting Gawker is via an email account registered under a fake name.
 Gmail, Yahoo, and Outlook are all sufficient for this purpose.
-If you go this route, though, you’ll want to register that account on either your own computer (less safe), or on a terminal at a public library or Internet café (more safe).
-In any case, don’t register or even login to the account on your work computer, or on any network where you’re being actively monitored.
-The same advice applies, of course, to registering a Burner account.
+If you go this route, though, you may want to register that account on either your own personal computer (less safe), or on a terminal at a public library or Internet café (more safe).
+In any case, registering or even logging in to the account on your work computer or on any other network where you’re being actively monitored means that the account could be tracked back to you.
+The same applies to registering a Burner account.

 PGP (Pretty Good Privacy) is a method of encrypting data to protect its contents from surveillance while being transmitted over the Internet.
 If you’re contacting Gawker via email, you can now use PGP to encrypt any emails sent to our main email address, email@example.com.
 To do so, you’ll need to download and familiarize yourself with free software that generates a pair of PGP “keys”—one private, one public—and hooks into the email program of your choosing.
 We recommend Mailvelope, a cross-platform browser extension that augments Gmail’s browser interface.